-- Least developed nations increase calorie intake to ~3,200 Kcal per person with proportional dietary mix comparable to developed nations today. - India increases calorie intake to ~3,200 Kcal/person and individual meat intake rises to about half that of developed nations. - Developing nations, having already converged with developed nations in today's terms, reach calorie intake of ~3,550 Kcal/person. - Developed nations increase calorie intake from ~3,450 to ~3,550 Kcal/ person, with further intake of meats, oils and animal products.

-• Developing nations (excluding

-India) converge on the dietary mix

-of developed nations and increase

-daily calorie intake from ~2,900

-to ~3,450 Kcal/person.

-Developed nations continue to increase calorie intake to ~3,650 Kcal/person (US average at ~3,800), with further intake of meats, oils and animal products.

-- 2. Growth in biofuel demand could have material impact 8 - Mandatory, voluntary or indicative government targets implemented by 2020. - Cereal and vegetable consumption from biofuel production remain largely constant throughout the period due to increased demand being offset by the gradual uptake of second-generation technologies. - Second-generation technologies become commercially viable by 2015; uptake is gradual. - Cereals used in biofuel production reach 446 million tonnes by 2050. - Cereals used in biofuel production reach 327 million tonnes by 2020, and increase to 437 million tonnes by 2030. - Vegetable oils used in biofuel production reach 112 million tonnes by 2050. - Vegetable oils used in biofuel production reach 58 million tonnes by 2020, and 85 million tonnes by 2030. - 0, and 85 million tonnes 0. - Population growth slows to around 0.5% per annum and continues to be driven by the developing world, particularly Africa and India.
+2010-30 Assumptions 2030-50 Assumptions 1.
+Economic and diet convergence could occur faster Least developed nations converge on the dietary mix of developing nations and increase daily calorie intake from ~2,150 to ~2,770 Kcal/person.
+Least developed nations increase calorie intake to ~3,200 Kcal per person with proportional dietary mix comparable to developed nations today.
+India increases calorie intake from ~2,350 to ~3,000 Kcal/person and meat intake to a fifth of developing world average.
+India increases calorie intake to ~3,200 Kcal/person and individual meat intake rises to about half that of developed nations.
+Developing nations (excluding India) converge on the dietary mix of developed nations and increase daily calorie intake from ~2,900 to ~3,450 Kcal/person.
+Developing nations, having alread converged with developed nations in today's terms, reach calorie intak of ~3,550 Kcal/person. • Developed nations increase calorie intake from ~3,450 to ~3,550 Kcal/person, with further intake of meats, oils and animal products. • Developed nations continue to increase calorie intake to ~3,650 Kcal/person (US average at ~3,800) with further intake of meats, oils and animal products.
+2. Growth in biofuel demand could have material impact Mandatory, voluntary or indicative government targets implemented by 2020.
+Cereal and vegetable consumption from biofuel production remain largely constant throughout the period due to increased demand being offset by the gradual uptake of second-generation technologies Second-generation technologies become commercially viable by 2015; uptake is gradual.
+Cereals used in biofuel production reach 446 million tonnes by 2050.
+Cereals used in biofuel production reach 327 million tonnes by 2020, and increase to 437 million tonnes by 2030.
+Vegetable oils used in biofuel production reach 112 million tonnes by 2050.
+Vegetable oils used in biofuel production reach 58 million tonnes by 2020, and 85 million tonnes by 2030.
+3. Population growth will compound the two forces Population grows at around 1% per annum, driven largely by the developing world, particularly Africa and India.
+Population growth slows to around 0.5% per annum and continues to be driven by the developing world, particularly Africa and India.